eik-lib/website/docs/client.md

 ###### css

 This field is used to configure bundling and publishing of CSS assets.
-Use `css.input` to configure the location on disk, relative to `eik.json`, where the entrypoint for your CSS client side assets are located.
+Use `css.input` to configure the location on disk, relative to `eik.json`, where the entrypoint for your CSS client-side assets are located.

 _styles.css file inside assets folder_